aimms/language-reference/advanced-language-components/model-structure-and-modules/module-declaration-and-attributes.rst

 example, the unique global representation of the parameter ``Distance`` in ``Module2`` becomes ``m1::Distance``, as it effectively causes ``Distance`` to be contained in the namespace of ``Module1``.

+.. _module.requiredunits:

+.. rubric:: The ``Required Units`` attribute

+It is recommended to declare all quantities and units at one place in the main model, and thus not declare quantities in a module as this could lead to a model where the same quantities and units are declared multiple times.
+With the ``Required Units`` attribute of a ``Module`` node, you can specify the units that are used in the module and thus should be
+present in the model that includes this module.
+If the required units are SI units, then they will be added automatically to the model that includes this module.
+The value of this attribute is a list of ``quantity::unit`` specifications.
+For example:
+``SI_Time_Duration::hour, SI_Length::inch``.
+Note that this attribute is only available if the module has the source file attribute specified.

 .. rubric:: Display and data transfer